dwslab/melt/4_matcher_evaluation/0_matcher_evaluation.md

 After the `Executor` ran, an `ExecutionResult` can be refined by a `Refiner`.
 A refiner takes an individual `ExecutionResult` and makes it smaller.
 An example is the `TypeRefiner` which creates additional execution results depending on the type of the alignment (classes, properties, datatype properties, object properties, instances).
 Another example for an implemented refiner is the `ResidualRefiner` which only keeps non-trivial correspondences.
 Refiners can be combined.
 This means that MELT can calculate very specific evaluation statistics such as the residual precision of datatype property correspondences.

-#### Available Evaluators
-- `EvaluatorCSV`: Default evaluator for an in-depth analysis of alignments.
-Multiple CSV files are generated that can be analyzed using a spreadsheet program such as <a href="https://www.libreoffice.org/download/download/">LibreOffice Calc</a>.
-- `EvaluatorBasic`: A basic evaluator that is easy on memory.
-Use this evaluator when you run into memory issues with `EvaluatorCSV` on very large evaluation problems.
-Note that this evaluator offers less functionality than the default evaluator.
-- `EvaluatorMcNemarSignificance`: An evaluator for statistical significance tests.
- This evaluator allows checking whether multiple alignments are significantly different.
-- `DashboardBuilder`: This evaluator generates an interactive Web UI (*MELT Dashboard*) to analyze alignments in a self-service BI fashion.
-You can find an exemplary dashboard for the OAEI 2019
-<a href="http://oaei.ontologymatching.org/2019/anatomy/index.html">Anatomy</a> and <a href="http://oaei.ontologymatching.org/2019/conference/index.html">Conference</a> track <a href="https://dwslab.github.io/melt/anatomy_conference_dashboard.html">here</a>.

-*Note that it is possible to build your own evaluator and call functions from the existing evaluators.*
+The default evaluator is `EvaluatorCSV`.

 #### Minimal Evaluation Example
 The following code example will execute the `SimpleStringMatcher` on the `Anatomy` track